Any question that liaisons were asked more than once, is listed here along with the associated answer.

 What are the responsibilities of the dashboard administrator?

-The dashboard administrator oversees the recall process, and has complete access to the dashboard with a view of the status of every recall at all times as well as the ability to generate reports.
-Whenever any particular recall’s disposition is not responded to in a timely manner (based on whether that recall is a class 1 or 2/3), the dashboard administrator will receive a copy of the third and the fourth final notification.
-It is also the responsibility of the dashboard administrator to maintain and update the contact information on the Account page, with the ability to add and/or delete departments as necessary.
-To make changes to your dashboard, it is necessary to log into my.recallalert.org (no www or http before it) with your user name and password rather than entering your dashboard through an email alert.
+The dashboard administrator oversees the recall process and has complete access to the dashboard with a view of the status of every recall at all times.
+Whenever any particular recall’s disposition is not responded to in a timely manner (based on whether that recall is a class 1, 2 or 3), the dashboard administrator will receive a copy of the third and the fourth & final notification.
+It is also the responsibility of the dashboard administrator to keep the contact information of the users up to date on the Account page, with the ability to add, edit and/or delete departments as necessary.
+To make changes to your dashboard, simply log into my.recallalert.org with your username and password or simply enter your dashboard through a previous email alert.

 How do I change the contacts within my departments?

 - As a dashboard admin, simply log into my.recallalert.org or click a previous email alert and you will see an Account tab at the top in the blue ribbon.
 Click on that tab and it will take you to the Edit Facility page.
 You will then be able to edit your departments by simply clicking the Contacts/Departments tab then hit edit to the left of the department and scroll to the top to make changes.
 If the user(s) is not available in the Contact: dropdown, you will need to add the new user(s) by clicking the User Management tab then the orange Create New User button. – If you are a department coordinator, contact your personal liaison or your dashboard administrator.
 Both will be in the top left of your dashboard.